Dreams and prophecies

 - A blue flower growing from a chink in a wall of ice, filling the air with sweetness.

 Jojen Reed has prophetic green dreams, and maintains that his visions always come true.
 He claims to know the date of his death.
 So far he has not been proven wrong, although some of his visions are loaded with significant symbolism and usually poor on specific details.
-For instance, his dream about the Frey cousins in Winterfell used a meal as a symbol for the news about their family.
+For instance, his dream about the Frey cousins, Big Walder and Little Walder Frey, in Winterfell uses a meal as a symbol for the news about their family.

 In A Clash of Kings, Jojen relays a mysterious and unsettling dream of his to Bran: